 You are expected to attend class regularly, read the assigned reading before class, and participate in class discussion.
-The grade will be determined as follows: Homeworks 15%; Programming projects 70%; Midterm exam 15%.
+The grade will be determined as follows: Homeworks 15%; Programming projects 50%; Midterm exam 15%; Final exam 20%.

 Homework and programming project hand-in policy